cbmcdougall/Tamagotchi/README.md

 # CLI Tamagotchi

-A simple tamagotchi-like game in the command-line
+A simple tamagotchi-like game in the command-line.
+I may come back to this if I find time to however this is not guaranteed.

 ## Installation & Usage

 - Clone or download this repo.
 - cd into this folder.
 - run `npm install` to install dependencies.
-- run `npm start` to begin the game!
+- run `node index.js` to begin the game!
+  - note: there is an `npm start` script however the game doesn't work correctly when using the script.

 ## Current features